lusis/vim-configs/README.markdown

 Customization
 -------------
 There's not really much you can customize off the bat.
 I'm working on a script to do some of that heavy lifting.
+You'll probably want to change the default colorscheme.
+It's currently set for vividchalk (via tpope submodule).
+Basically, don't bother changing anything in vimrc (especially the pathogen setup) unless you know what you're doing.
+You can't really screw up the colorscheme change.